TradeRES/toolbox-amiris-emlab/README.md

 ###  kernel
 after making the enviroments emlabpy and iovrmr, the kernels can be created in the tool specification editor and double clicking any tool
-Then click kernel spec editor and make a new kernel called emlabpy referencing to your miniconda environment
+Then click kernel spec editor and make a new kernel called emlabpy referencing to your anaconda environment

 ## Other steps to run AMIRIS